* WSU Pullman is no longer accepting freshman applications online for fall 2016. Applications for 2017 open in August.

 You’re considered a freshman for application purposes if you’re applying to WSU for the academic year immediately after graduating from high school.
 This includes Running Start students.

 You’re also considered a freshman if you haven’t attended college since high school graduation.
 Your age also affects how you apply, so if you’re 25 or older, check out the adult application process here.

 The state of Washington maintains a set of academic core requirements called the College Academic Distribution Requirements (CADR) that all students have to meet to qualify for college admission.
 You can find more information on courses that meet admission requirements through the Washington Student Achievement Council.

 Admission to WSU is offered to qualified applicants on a first-come, first-served basis.
 Applications completed by the priority application date of January 31 will receive first consideration.

-- WSU general scholarship application (the deadline has passed for the 2016-17 scholarship application)
+- WSU general scholarship application for 2016 – CLOSED

 Applying online is preferred, but if that is not possible you can also print and mail in the freshman admission application PDF*.